decentration/supersig-ui/README.md

 When using these Docker commands, you can access the UI via http://localhost:80 (or just http://localhost)

+Thanks to Jaco from [Polkadot-js](https://github.com/polkadot-js/) for using some of their components in the building of this project.

 ## IPFS

 IPFS allows sharing files in a decentralized manner in a similar fashion the polkadot network exchanges blocks.
 IPFS works best when many nodes seed the same data.
 Nodes can seed specific data by **pinning** them.